dblacka/jdnssec-tools/README.md

 ---

-Questions or comments may be directed to the author (mailto:davidb@verisign.com) or sent to the dnssec@verisignlabs.com mailing list (https://lists.verisignlabs.com/mailman/listinfo/dnssec).
+Questions or comments may be directed to the author (mailto:davidb@verisign.com), or by creating issues in the [github issue tracker](https://github.com/dblacka/jdnssec-tools/issues).